 Other dramatic clubs rose and faded away.
 In the first half of the century, the groups included Theatron, Playreaders, the Radio Guild, and the Children's Theatre Association.
-Theatron, organized in 1934, carried on the honorary duties of Masque and Key that it replaced.
+Theatron, organized in 1934, carried on the honorary duties of Masque and Key, which it had replaced.
 Playreaders, a radio drama club, existed from 1934 until 1936.
-The Children's Theatre Association helped reinstate Children's Theatre productions into the season from 1956-1958.
+The Children's Theatre Association helped reinstate Children's Theatre productions from 1956-1958.
 Radio Guild was organized in 1939 under the supervision of William McCoard and Dorothy Kaucher.
 In 1953, the Radio Guild was reorganized as the Radio Television Guild with an avowed aim to promote professional standards in campus radio and television broadcasting.
 This Guild continued until at least 1962.

 There were periodic attempts to organize the majors and minors into social groups.
 In October of 1931, Dorothy Kaucher organized Oral Interpretation students for the purpose of “becoming better acquainted with each other” and to meet on Tuesday afternoons for “refreshments and tea.”
 The club was dropped the following year.
 In the late 1940s a second attempt was made and, again, abandoned after a year.
-An Awards Night was held annually to give citations to students for meritorious work for three years, 1958 to 1961, and then abandoned.
+At an Awards Night, held annually from 1958 to 1961 (and then abandoned), citations were given to students for meritorious work.

-In the last decades of the century, GIG (the Gallivanting Inspiration Group about which much more will be written later) produced eleven major touring productions from 1976 to 1982 under the direction of Robert Jenkins; during the early 1990's AIM (Artists in Minority) focused on diversity in theatre and to the philosophy the all artists in modern America were “disadvantaged minorities,” Contravention was a small student-led group that hoped to produce alternative and radical plays during the mid-1990s; Comedy Porn was a short-lived improv group in 1997.
-The most consistent group in the last years of the 20th century was STEP (the School Touring Ensemble Program).
+In the last decades of the twentieth century, GIG (the Gallivanting Inspiration Group) produced eleven major touring productions from 1976 to 1982 under the direction of Robert Jenkins; during the early 1990s AIM (Artists in Minority) focused on diversity in theatre and the philosophy that all artists in modern America were “disadvantaged minorities;” Contravention was a small student-led group that hoped to produce alternative and radical plays during the mid-1990s; Comedy Porn was a short-lived improv group in 1997.
+The most consistent group in the last years of the century was STEP (School Touring Ensemble Program).
 Under the direction of Professor Buddy Butler, STEP produced a number of plays for both campus and touring performances.
 Particularly successful were productions of King: A Man and His Dream, The Odyssey, and Los Vendidos.

 As early as 1909, extensive variety shows were being presented on Friday nights throughout October and November, each of the many campus societies presenting a series of “acts.”
 Through the first half of the century, these shows developed into an annual campus event called “Revelries” and later “Spartan Revelries.”
-These society shows included dramatic sketches along with song and dance numbers and had come to be considered the “property” of the societies.
+These society shows included dramatic sketches along with song and dance numbers and the show material was considered the “property” of the societies.
 In 1930, however, recently hired Hugh Gillis in the new Speech Arts Department took over the event and wrote and directed the first integrated musical show, Jazzmania, built around college life.

-By the mid-1920's, the production of pageants had become quite formalized and reached a height of polish in The Nightingale and the Rose (May 1926), which included drama, dance, and a cast of 1800 college students and children under the direction of Viola Mae Powell.
+By the mid-1920s, the production of pageants had become quite formalized and reached a height of polish in The Nightingale and the Rose (May 1926), which included drama, dance, and a cast of 1800 college students and children under the direction of Viola Mae Powell.
 It was performed outdoors in the quad as part of the civic celebration “Fiesta de las rosas.”
-In 1928, even this was surpassed with a gigantic presentation of Josephine Preston Peabody's The Piper, in which the size was so great that the quad could not hold both the setting and an audience, and the production was staged on the front lawns and occupied an area of “some acres.”
-This production was staged “ablaze with color, athrob with romance, and vibrant with symbolism (Greathead)” by Virginia Sanderson, newly ensconced as the Head of the infant Speech Arts Department.
-Three years later, Hugh Gillis continued the tradition (and the Department take-over) of the pageants with Alice in Wonderland on the South Lawn in celebration of Homecoming.
-The only later production that took on the size and color of these earl-century spectacles was Rose of the Rancho expanded beyond even Belasco's vision and staged in 1949 in the Inner Quad under the direction of James Clancy.
-(Aside from its spectacle, the outstanding memory of this production is the insistence of two hoot-owls, inhabitants of the tower, which, from the vantage point of a nearby pine, joined in every musical solo.)
+In 1928, even this was surpassed with a gigantic presentation of Josephine Preston Peabody's The Piper, the size of which was so great that the quad could not hold both the setting and an audience, so the production was staged on the front lawns and occupied an area of “some acres.”
+According to Estelle Greathead, this production was staged “ablaze with color, athrob with romance, and vibrant with symbolism” by Virginia Sanderson, newly ensconced as the head of the infant Speech Arts Department.
+Three years later, Hugh Gillis continued the tradition (and the department take-over) of the pageants with Alice in Wonderland on the south lawn in celebration of Homecoming.
+The only later production that took on the size and color of these early century spectacles was Rose of the Rancho, expanded beyond even Belasco's vision and staged in 1949 in the inner quad under the direction of James Clancy.
+(Aside from its spectacle, the outstanding memory of this production is the insistence of two hoot-owls, inhabitants of the tower, which, from the vantage point of a nearby pine, joined in every musical solo.

 Evelyn McCurdy-Sivier remembers Rose: